kubernetes/website/docs/reference/setup-tools/kubeadm/kubeadm-alpha.md

 ## kubeadm alpha phase preflight {#cmd-phase-preflight}

-You can execute preflight checks both for he tmaster node, like in `kubeadm init`, or for the worker node like in `kubeadm join`.
+You can execute preflight checks both for the master node, like in `kubeadm init`, or for the worker node like in `kubeadm join`.

 {% capture preflight_master %}